Golang for JavaScript Developers

 Golang handles errors in a very different way than JavaScript.

-In JavaScript, we'll throw Error
+In JavaScript, we'll throw Error objects

-blocks to handle them.
+and use try/catch blocks to handle them.

-Go does not have try
+Go does not have try/catch blocks.

 Instead, we use error values to handle errors.